|Photo by John Keogh|

 And no one ever acknowledges a single word I say.

-100% true, unexaggerated, unembellished story (not that I ever exaggerate or embellish stories) which happened just moments ago:
+100% true, unexaggerated, unembellished story (do I ever exaggerate or embellish stories?) which happened just moments ago:

 MOTHER: Little Girl!
 Comb your hair, then go upstairs and have your reading time.

 MOTHER: Yes.
 (Combs Little Girl’s hair.)
 Now go have your reading time.